networknext/next/README.md

 Network Next is source available and free to use for multiplayer games.

-Network Next, Inc. offers commercial support and an enterprise editions with SLA.
+Network Next, Inc. offers commercial support, custom software development and a fully managed hosted offering with uptime guarantees and SLA.
 Please [contact us](mailto:glenn@networknext.com) if you are interested.

 [![Build Status](https://networknext.semaphoreci.com/badges/next/branches/master.svg?style=shields&key=b74eb8a5-60a2-4044-a0db-cfeab84798dc)](https://networknext.semaphoreci.com/projects/next)